Pulao Recipe | Vegetable Pulao

 - Peel the carrots and potatoes.
 Nip off both the ends of beans and chop all of them to bite sized pieces.

 - Slice onions and slit green chill.
 Fine chop the mint leaves.
+(If you want you can also make a fine paste of ginger garlic, green chilies and mint.)
 Set all of these aside.

 - Heat 2 tablespoons ghee or oil in a hot pot or pressure cooker.